 or portable AC smart.
 Enhance your comfort and savings.

-3. Incorrect Thermostat Setting
+3. Inaccurate Thermostat

 Related: Thermostat Not Working?
 13 Reasons Why & Troubleshooting Tips